galenphall/chorus_data/README.md

 ## Code
 The python code used to generate the data and figures presented in the paper is available in the `code` folder.
 Code used to create the CHORUS dataset is available for review upon reasonable request.

-Files:
+### File structure
-- `download.py`: Downloads the data from the SPPQ Dataverse.
+- `code/download.py`: Functions to download the data from the SPPQ Dataverse or from Google Drive.
-- `load.py`: Loads the data into memory as pandas dataframes.
+- `code/load.py`: Functions to load the data into memory as pandas dataframes.
-- `figures.py`: Functions to generate the figures presented in the paper.
+- `code/figures.py`: Functions to generate the figures presented in the paper.
-- `utils.py`: Utility functions for data analysis and plotting.
+- `code/utils.py`: Utility functions for data analysis and plotting.
-- `hbsbm.py` : Functions to create the hierarchical bayesian stochastic block models.
+- `code/hbsbm.py` : Functions to create the hierarchical bayesian stochastic block models.
 When recreating results from scratch using `run_all_blockmodels_from_scratch()`, note that since the blockmodels are stochastic, the results will not be identical to those presented in the paper.
-- `main.py`: Main file to run the code.
+- `code/main.py`: Main file to run the code, via `main.main()`.

 ## Figures
 The figures presented in the paper are available in the `figures` folder.
 The code used to generate them is available in the `code/figures.py` file.
 Note that the figures in the paper have been edited for clarity and aesthetics.